 STIKOM, Denpasar, Bali – The IT college STMIK STIKOM Bali is responsible for publishing, video restoration and editing, repatriation, and dissemination of the five-volume CD/DVD sets in Indonesia.
-The Indonesian Project Coordinator is Marlowe Bandem.
+The Indonesian Project Manager is Marlowe Bandem.

-Arbiter of Cultural Traditions, in New York – Allan Evans, Director, is responsible for audio restoration of the extant 111 musical tracks recorded by Odeon and Beka in 1928 and released as shellac 78 rpm discs in 1929.
+Arbiter of Cultural Traditions, in New York – Allan Evans, Director, has been responsible for audio restoration of the extant 111 musical tracks recorded by Odeon and Beka in 1928 and released as shellac 78 rpm discs in 1929.
 Arbiter has published these recordings as five CD volumes as well as an anthology.

 UCLA – The University of California, Los Angeles Ethnomusicology Archive and Colin McPhee Collection has been a partner throughout the project, sharing its holdings that include half the 1928 Odeon-Beka recordings as well as invaluable films and photographs made by Colin McPhee between 1931 and 1938.

-Research Foundation of the City University of New York and Hunter College Research Administration have administered and facilitated major funding opportunities from The Andrew W. Mellon Foundation and The Henry Luce Foundation that have furthered the Bali 1928 Project.
+The Research Foundation of the City University of New York and Hunter College Research Administration have administered and facilitated major funding opportunities from The Andrew W. Mellon Foundation and The Henry Luce Foundation that have furthered the Bali 1928 Project.

 Dansmuseet, Rolf de Maré – Museum of Movement, Stockholm, Sweden